 We recommend recent versions of the following software:

-- Operating System (Windows 7 or Windows 8; Mac OS X 10.6 or later) with latest security updates.
+- Newest Operating System (Windows 10) with latest security updates.

-- Office Suite (such as Microsoft Office, Apple iWork, Open Office, or other office solution) with latest security updates.
+- Microsoft Office Suite with latest security updates.

 Every computer connected to the university network must have the latest security-related patches and must run up-to-date antivirus software.
 Personal firewall and anti-spyware software are also highly recommended.
 The DoIT Help Desk has more information about security updates for Windows and Mac OS X. Symantec AntiVirus software is available to UW-Madison students at no charge and can be obtained in several ways: You can download these Symantec software products for free (a high-speed Internet connection is highly recommended).
 You are responsible for taking measures to secure your computer, protect your identity, and avoid copyright infringement per campus policy.
 See https://it.wisc.edu/about/office-of-the-cio/cybersecurity/ for more information on campus security.